Amsterdam/amsterdam-app-frontend/.docs/frequently-solved-problems.md

 ```

 #### Cannot connect to debugger

-If the app on your Android device cannot connect to the debugger (Flipper), run `adb reverse tcp:8081 tcp:8081`.
+If the app on your Android device cannot connect to the debugger, run `adb reverse tcp:8081 tcp:8081`.

 ## iOS emails with "ITMS-91053: Missing API declaration"